Cyberlorians/Articles/MDI-Documentation-Contradictions-Review.md

 > "Local administrators collection (using SAM-R queries) feature is disabled"

 ### The Contradiction
-- Script checks for SAM-R configuration and fails without it
+- Script checks for SAM-R configuration and reports **"Failed"** if not configured
-- Documentation says SAM-R is disabled and not used
+- Documentation says SAM-R is disabled and not used since May 2025
+- Customers see failed status and think they need to fix it

+### Confusion This Creates
+1. Customer runs readiness script
+2. Sees `RemoteSAM = Failed`
+3. Follows documentation to configure SAM-R GPO
+4. Spends time on unnecessary configuration
+5. Feature is actually disabled and won't be used

 ### Impact
 Customers see "Failed" status for a configuration that's no longer relevant, causing confusion and unnecessary remediation efforts.